FEMR/femr/README.md

 config.file |    .../femr/conf/application.dev.conf
 ```

 Once those variables are setup, you should be able to run the project.
+To do so enter ```run``` in the
+sbt shell (the tab should be at the bottom left of the IntelliJ window).

 ### 6. Continuous Integration